DaoCloud/DaoCloud-docs/docs/en/docs/skoala/quickstart/offline-upgrade.md

 ## Synch Image

-After downloading the image to your local node, you need to sync the latest image version to your image registry via [chart-syncer ](https://github.com/bitnami-labs/charts-syncer) or a container runtime. chart-syncer is more recommended for its efficiency and convenience.
+After downloading the image to your local node, you need to sync the latest image version to your container registry via [chart-syncer ](https://github.com/bitnami-labs/charts-syncer) or a container runtime. chart-syncer is more recommended for its efficiency and convenience.

 ### Sync with chart-syncer

 1. Create `load-image.yaml` as the chart-syncer profile

     All parameters in the `load-image.yaml` file are mandatory.
-You need a private image registry and modify configurations as described below.
+You need a private container registry and modify configurations as described below.
 See [Official Doc](https://github.com/bitnami-labs/charts-syncer) for a detailed explanation of the chart-syncer profile.

     === "chart repo installed"